-It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the cooler months.
+It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the winter.
 And warmer air can result in drier air that can influence our overall health.
-You may have never contemplated monitoring humidity levels inside, or maybe you’re trying to find just the right balance.
+You may have never contemplated monitoring humidity levels inside, or maybe you’re looking to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 There are a couple factors you’ll need to consider when looking at a whole-home humidifier.